MikhailSorokin/Assignment-3-Mikhail-Sorokin-and-Ruoyu-Lei/README.md

 ```
 ![foo](img_after/inflate.jpg)

-Random Noise was implemented using [insert here]
+Random Noise was implemented using a random seed for the factors and every vertex is also moved in a random direction by the normal values.
 Random Noise BEFORE:
 ![foo](img_before/random_noise.jpg)